 Saudi Arabian Airlines

-After week 32 of her pregnancy, the pregnant woman should provide a medical certificate (MEDIF) filled in by a competent doctor.
-The form is valid for a period of seven days from the date of issue.
+You will be refused on flights if you are in the 35th+ week of pregnancy.
+After the 32nd week of pregnancy, a medical certificate (MEDIF) should be provided by your doctor and the form is valid for a period of 10 days from the date of issue.

 If you are pregnant, the following precautions must be observed.

 For travel after the first 28 weeks of your pregnancy you need to carry a certificate or letter from a registered medical practitioner or registered midwife confirming:

 - Whether it is a single or multiple pregnancy.

 - That there are no complications with your pregnancy.